I find

 “I’ve got… priorities,” he said.
 “It’s just I’ve been dealing with one thing as it comes at time, you know… in the… order that it’s trying to kill me.
 Will stopping smoking now stop anything, change anything?
 No. But, when it looks like I may live longer than five minutes, I’ll drop cigarettes like a hot potato.”

 A sad and painful ending to an outstanding life with a lot of followers.
-Many of whom are young ones.
+Many of whom are teens.